 About

-I am professor for Entangled History in the Americas (16th to 19th centuries) and director of the Center for InterAmerican Studies at Bielefeld University, Germany.
-I was trained as an economic, social, and environmental historian at the University of Bern, Switzerland and received my PhD from the Ruhr-University Bochum, Germany.
-The focus of my recently-published second book on hurricanes in New Orleans emerged from the interdisciplinary research context of the Institute for Advanced Study in the Humanities Essen (KWI)'s program "Climate and Culture", which I was a PhD fellow in from 2008 to 2012.
+I am professor for Entangled History in the Americas (16th to 19th centuries) at Bielefeld University, Germany.
+I was trained as an economic, social, and environmental historian at the University of Bern, Switzerland and received my PhD from Ruhr-University Bochum, Germany in 2014, while the research for my dissertation project was funded by a fellowship at the Institute for Advanced Study in the Humanities Essen (KWI).

 My current research focus brings together environmental history, and specifically climate impact- and disaster history with the perspective of entangled history(ies).
 In this context I am also interested in the Anthropocene and its important (and unequal) pre-history in the Americas.